turingschool/mod-0-curriculum/workshops/data-types-fe.md

           <li><code>var windchill = -25;</code></li>
           <li><code>var balance = 5148;</code></li>
         </ul>
         <p><strong><span class="vocab">Float</span>:</strong> As the name implies, floating point numbers are numbers that contain floating decimal points.
 They can be positive or negative.
-Technically in Javascript, these are still considered integers but it's good to know the difference!</p>
+Technically in JavaScript, these are still considered integers but it's good to know the difference!</p>
         <p>Examples:</p>
         <ul>
           <li><code>var deduction = -5.5;</code></li>